Integral $p$-adic non-abelian Hodge theory for small representations: Introduction

 \subsection{Acknowledgement}

 The authors want to thank Johannes Ansch\"utz, Ben Heuer and Arthur-C\'esar Le Bras for their interest and valuable comments on a very early draft of this paper.
 We also thank Ruochuan Liu for his interest.
 The work was done when the second author was a postdoc at Morningside Center of Mathematics, and he would like to thank the institute for the great research condition there.
+The authors would also like to thank the referees for their careful reading and valuable comments.

 Y.M. has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 884596).
 Y.W. is partially supported by CAS Project for Young Scientists in Basic Research, Grant No. YSBR-032.